-In situations of high uncertainty, such as the present COVID-19 pandemic, individuals may not feel knowledgeable to make a given decision (Siegrist & Cvetkovich 2000).
-In these scenarios, individuals cannot easily perform a rational assessment of risk and benefits (Quinn, Kumar, Freimuth, Kidwell, & Musa 2009).
-Differing perspectives on the same issue as well as misinformation can influence the threat and coping appraisal processes (van der Weerd, Timmermans, Beaujean, Oudhoff & van Steenbergen, 2011).
-For the threat approval process, research has identified that exposure to misinformation may reduce compliance with COVID-19 protection measures by encouraging individuals to downplay the potential for infection as well as the impact (Lee, Kang, Wang, Zhao, Wong, O'Connor, Yang, & Shin, 2020).
-Further, misinformation has also been associated with doubts of the efficacy of COVID-19 vaccines, suggesting that it may influence the coping approval process.
+Weerd et al., 2011).
+For the threat approval process, research has identified that exposure to misinformation (Fedeli, 2020) may reduce compliance with COVID-19 protection measures by encouraging individuals to downplay the potential for infection as well as the impact (Lee et al., 2020).
+Further, exposure to misinformation has also been associated with doubts of the efficacy of COVID-19 vaccines, suggesting that it may influence the coping approval process (Loomba et al., 2021).

-COVID-19 vaccination is one of the key factors that can help to restart travel and revive domestic and international tourism (Moreno-González, León & Fernández-Hernández, 2020), along with other biosecurity behavior such as handwashing and wearing masks (Kim, Bonn, & Hall, 2021).
-However, there is still a lack of empirical studies devoted to analyzing COVID-19 vaccine confidence and tourism.
-Using theoretical constructs derived from PMT, vaccine confidence and social media usage, this paper seeks to explore the interaction between perceptions of voluntary health behaviors and interest in tourism activities in residents of a given country setting.
-It intends to make an academic contribution by identifying characteristics of the more and less vaccine confident groups and their travel intentions at the early stage of a mass vaccination program, which can inform the design of subsequent work at the intersection of health and tourism.
+Using theoretical constructs derived from PMT, vaccine confidence, misinformation and social media usage, this paper seeks to explore the interaction between perceptions of voluntary health behaviours and interest in tourism activities in residents of Italy.
+It intends to make an academic contribution by identifying characteristics of the more and less vaccine confident groups and their travel intentions at the early stage of a mass vaccination programme, which can inform the design of subsequent work at the intersection of health and tourism.

-2. Literature Review
+2. Literature review

 2.1.
-Vaccine Confidence and Vaccine adoption
+Vaccine confidence and vaccine adoption

-Individuals and groups can display a range of behaviours as a result of vaccine confidence, from vaccine promotion to refusal (Dubé, Laberge, Guay, Bramadat Roy & Bettinger, 2013).
-Individuals may also have a relatively high general vaccine confidence while rejecting a specific vaccine such as the COVID-19 vaccine (Little, Goodridge, Lewis, Lingard, Din, Tidley, Roberts Williams & Hayes, 2015) due to the novelty, composition (chemicals formulation) or the process of delivery (Cafiero, Guille-Escuret & Ward, 2021).
-Additional complexity is the evidence of low-confident, or often called hesitant compliers (Enkel, Attwell, Snelling, and Christian 2018).
+Vaccination is the administration of agent-specific, but safe, antigenic components that in inoculated individuals can induce protective immunity against the corresponding infectious agent (WHO, 2021).
+Vaccine confidence is defined as trust in the safety and efficacy of a vaccine (Larson et al., 2015).
+Low confidence can lead to vaccine hesitancy, which has been defined as the delaying or refusing of available vaccines by individuals, which is a threat to the success of the COVID-19 vaccination campaign (Harrison & Wu, 2020).
+Individuals and groups can display a range of behaviours as a result of vaccine confidence, from vaccine promotion to refusal (Dubé et al., 2013).
+Individuals may also have a relatively high general vaccine confidence while rejecting a specific vaccine such as the COVID-19 one (Little et al., 2015) due to the novelty, composition (chemical formulation) or the process of delivery .
+Additional complexity is the evidence of low-confidence, or often called hesitant compliers (Enkel et al., 2018).
 These individuals may have low confidence but will become vaccinated either for professional (work-related) or personal reasons.

 2.2.
-Protection Motivation Theory and COVID-19 Vaccination
+Protection motivation theory and COVID-19 vaccination